sora-tavares/Power-BI-Project---Superstore-Case-Study/README.md

 ## 📊 Project Overview

 This project explores sales performance and customer behaviour for a fictional retail chain using the **Superstore dataset**.
-Built in Power BI, the dashboard combines clean visuals, slicer interactivity, and segmentation logic to identify actionable opportunities in customer engagement and profitability.
+Built in Power BI, the dashboard combines clean visuals, slicer interactivity, and segmentation logic to uncover actionable opportunities in customer engagement and profitability.

 ---